Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the William B. Preston Papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the William B. Preston Papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 William Bowker Preston, a native of Virginia, was born in 1830.
 In 1852, he went to California and eventually settled in Yolo County as a farmer.
-His neighbors were the Thatchers, a Mormon family.
-By 1857 Preston had fallen in love with Harriet Thatcher, and in February of that year he was baptized into the LDS Church.
+His neighbors were the Thatchers, an LDS family.
+By 1857, Preston had fallen in love with Harriet Thatcher, and in February of that year he was baptized into the LDS Church.
 Preston was soon called by George Q. Cannon to serve in the Pacific Coast mission.
 The earliest letters in the collection are to his sweetheart Harriet while on this mission.
-Preston asked for Harriet's hand in marriage, but her father, Hezekiah Thatcher, refuses to allow the union.
-In the fall of 1857 California Mormons were called back to Utah to assist in defending the territory against the U.S. Army.
-Preston, the Thatchers, and other Mormon families arrived in Salt Lake City in January 1858.
-Preston and Harriet were married in February 1858 and first settled in Payson, Utah, where Preston built an adobe house.
-However, in August 1859 the Prestons and the Thatchers moved to Cache Valley and in November Preston was named Bishop of Logan.
+Preston asked for Harriet's hand in marriage, but her father, Hezekiah Thatcher, refused to allow the union.
+In the fall of 1857 California LDS were called back to Utah to assist in defending the territory against the U.S. Army.
+Preston, the Thatchers, and other LDS families arrived in Salt Lake City in January 1858.
+Preston and Harriet were married in February 1858 and first settled in Payson, Utah where Preston built an adobe house.
+However, in August 1859, the Prestons and the Thatchers moved to Cache Valley and in November Preston was named bishop of Logan.

 Extent